 John Weis was a remarkable colleague who was passionate about many things, including the education and training of PhD and MD students.
 In recognition of his dedication to teaching and mentoring, a Graduate Student Award is being established in his honor.
 The Award recipient will be announced at the annual University of Utah Biosciences Symposium, in recognition of John’s many contributions to teaching and leadership in the Molecular Biology Program and Medical School curriculum.

 The Award will be given on a competitive basis, with selection by a committee of faculty members in the Molecular Biology Program.
 This Award will recognize outstanding graduate achievement by a student who exemplifies John’s creative and original approach to science and life at the University of Utah.
-It will provide either stipend support for research by an outstanding PhD or MD student, or one or more travel awards to support student participation in a scientific meeting.
+It will provide either stipend support for research by an outstanding PhD or MD student, or one or more travel awards to support student participation in a scientific meeting or course.
 The nature of the Award will depend upon on the amount of funds raised.
 Our goal is to establish a substantial permanent endowment, although the funds will be used for the same purpose if they are only sufficient for a limited term.

 Funds are being collected by the University’s Development Office.
 Contributions can be made using this link: John H. Weis Memorial Graduate Student Award